-- Apply online — Requires an identification number from either a Minnesota driver's license or a Minnesota ID card, or the last four numbers of a Social Security card.
+- Apply online — this requires an email address and an identification number from either a Minnesota driver's license or a Minnesota ID card, or the last four numbers of a Social Security number.

 - Download the application to complete manually.

-- You can check the status of absentee ballots using the absentee ballot status tool.
+You can track the progress of your absentee ballot with the absentee ballot lookup tool.